WoltjenLab/MHcut/README.md

 ## Next

-- Add a more flexible PAM cut search.
+- Add a *"two-cuts"* mode for large variants.